kiyoon/haskell-scope-highlighting.nvim/README.md

 ### Partially enable nvim-treesitter highlighting.

-Dynamic context highlighting can be used with treesitter highlighting, but it can be distracting to have all highlighting enabled.
+Dynamic context highlighting can be used with tree-sitter highlighting, but having all highlighting enabled can be distracting.
 If you feel the same, you can configure treesitter highlighting yourself.

 Create a file in `~/.config/nvim/queries/haskell/highlights.scm` to define treesitter highlighting on your own.